 Economics of Corporate Strategy

 The aim of this module is to introduce you to the economic view of firms, highlighting the implications for firms' decisions.
 The module will cover topics such as agency theory, transaction cost economics, horizontal and vertical integration and diversification.
-For this module you will have 11 90-minute lectures and two 60-minute tutorials.

 Insurance in a Risky World

 The module examines how insurance markets operate to satisfy commercial and individual customers' demand for protection against risk, and would usually include: